 Preferably, only the series regulars who are in all or most episodes of a season should be added as season regulars.
-If a series regular only is in half of a season, they can be added as a guest star instead.
+Series regular actors are generally credited in every episode of a season, but the characters might not appear in every episode.
+It is completely normal for regular cast members to be missing from one or a few episodes of a season (i.e. credit only).
+This is often the case with television series with large ensemble cast.
+However, if a series regular is only in half of a season, they can be added as a guest star instead.

 The host is usually credited as a season regular for talk shows and game shows.
 The same is true for the narrator of a documentary series.